Jesusprzr/Making-Of-A-Data-Scientist/README.md

  * Which bussiness will get more revenue at the end of the year, the one that focuses on the revenue, the money.
 Or the one that focuses on the product quality/client service?
  * Who is going to get a million dollars first, the one that is trying to figure out a way to get a million dollars, or the one that is trying to figure out a way of positively impacting a million souls?

 You see where I'm heading with this?
 I think that if your goal is the money, you won't get it.
 But if you seek for the right thing, money will be a byproduct of that thing.
+Now the question is, **what it that goal that we should go after?** Here is when introspection and understanding some of the big picture of the world comes in:
+ * Some personal qualities:
+   - I have always being gravitated towards technology, even more towards its roll in shaping the future of mankind.
+   - I have always liked programming.
+   - I like analyzing, understanding and solving problems.
+   - I get to understand quantitative/mathematical stuff quite fast.
+The problem comes when I need to practice to master it xD.
+ * Part of the world picture (at least mine):
+   - Data Science as we know, is relatively new, and there is A LOT more demmand than supply.
+   - Over the next years, it will just keep growing.
+   - Is a highly paid field.
+   - AI is the present and the future of mankind (*PD:I dream of becoming a cyborg*).

+Understanding some personal qualities and having an idea of how the world is being influenced by technology, I qucikly came to an answer.
+Becoming a beast in Data Science is the goal that I should aim for.

+## The Approach
+Okay, I want to be a data scientist.
+But now, I gotta adapt that goal to my situation, environment, and needs.

+There are plenty of resources online to learn data science.
+And is easy to get overwelmed by it.
+I personally

 # Making Of A Datan Scientist Structure: